Greek Island Hopping

 Just wander

 While you’re wandering the streets, head towards Little Venice and visit Katerina’s Bar & Restaurant.
 Get there late afternoon to enjoy some milder sun and get a seat out on the balcony.
-It’s one of the nicest spots you will find to enjoy a rest from the wandering which comes complete with a spectacular view!
+It’s one of the nicest spots you will find to rest from your wanderings, complete with a spectacular view!
 There’s also a gift shop next door.
 If you ask the lady nicely, she’ll let you out onto her little balcony, show you the windmills and tell you all about the fish that she sees below, in the crystal clear Mediterranean waters.

-Make the effort to get out of the town.
+Make the effort to leave town.
 And while you’re out and about, you must visit Odos Araxame in Ano Mera for an authentic Greek restaurant experience.
-Pavlos, our local tour guide (aka, the barman) told us to visit.
+Pavlos, our local tour guide (aka, the barman), told us to see.
 He claims it’s one of the last remaining authentic restaurants on the island.
 It’s filled with locals, like the salty sea dog below, which is always a good sign if you like the live like a local approach, and who doesn’t want to experience the local cuisines and cultures…that’s why we travel, right?!

 Accommodation

 We stayed in the Mycocoon Hostel.
-Not only was it a bargain for Mykonos (we paid around £137 for four nights), but it added a lot of fun to our stay.
-We got to meet some interesting people, one of which lives only 30 minutes from us (small world, huh?), a lad set to change the face of politics in Brazil and a couple from the island of Réunion.
+Not only was it a bargain for Mykonos (we paid around ยฃ137 for four nights), but it added a lot of fun to our stay.
+We got to meet some interesting people, one of whom lives only 30 minutes from us, a lad set to change the face of politics in Brazil and a couple from the island of Rรฉunion.
 You don’t know where that is, either?
 It’s east of Madagascar and looks beautiful.
-One of them happened to be a wildlife photographer, which gave us some common ground, and they were pretty much locals on the island, which always helps for recommendations!
+One of them was a wildlife photographer, which gave us some common ground, and they were pretty much locals on the island, which always helps with recommendations!

 20200903 Mykonos Santorini 110 1